lomorage/homepage/content/installation-pi.md

 ## Docker installation

-Docker installation is convinient way if you don't want to mess thing on existing system.
+Docker installation is convenient way if you don't want to mess thing on existing system.
 It doesn't support Raspberry Pi 0 and 1 now.

-**MDNS won't work in this case, so the service won't be discovered automaically on Lomorage Phone APP, you have to enter the service IP addresss and Port manually**
+**MDNS won't work in this case, so the service won't be discovered automatically on Lomorage Phone APP, you have to enter the service IP address and Port manually**

 Docker image includes: